 Other Causes of Hyperthyroidism

 In Canada, Graves’ disease accounts for at least 90% of all patients with hyperthyroidism.
-Hyperthyroidism can also occur in patients with nodular goiters or due to a benign thyroid nodule that produces excess thyroid hormone.
+Hyperthyroidism can also occur in older patients with long-standing nodular goitres.

-Reviewed by Dr. Deric Morrison, MD FRCPC, ECNU, Endocrinologist, Assistant Professor, Division of Endocrinology, Department of Medicine, University of Western Ontario, London ON, February 2016, from the original text written by: Irving B. Rosen, MD., FRCS(C), FACS, Professor of Surgery, University of Toronto, Department of Surgery, Mount Sinai Hospital; Consultant in Surgery, Princess Margaret Hospital, Ontario Cancer Institute and Paul G. Walfish CM, MD, FRCP(C), FACP, FRSM., Professor of Medicine, Pediatrics and Otolaryngology, University of Toronto; Senior Consultant, Endocrinology and Metabolism and Head and Neck Oncology Program, Mount Sinai Hospital.
+Updated in February 2016 by Dr. Deric Morrison, MD FRCPC, ECNU, Endocrinologist, Assistant Professor, Division of Endocrinology, Department of Medicine, University of Western Ontario, London ON, from the original text written by: Irving B. Rosen, MD., FRCS(C), FACS and Paul G. Walfish CM, MD, FRCP(C), FACP, FRSM.